zhuqingling/MOEA-D-DAEold/README.md

 MOEA/D-DA-Project
 ===================

-This is the source code for the paper titled "A Constrained Multiobjective Evolutionary Framework with Diversity Augment Strategy".
+This is the source code for the paper titled "A Constrained Multiobjective Evolutionary Algorithm with Detect-and-Escape Strategy".

 Usage
 -------------------